$1.77 billion paid out to unemployed Kansans by state, federal government since mid-March

 TOPEKA, Kan.
-(KSNT) – Some people could soon hit their limit of state unemployment benefits.
+(KSNW) – Some people could soon hit their limit of state unemployment benefits.

 It’s been 22 weeks since the middle of March when the state of emergency began for the coronavirus outbreak.
 When state benefits run out for people, federal programs begin providing additional relief to the Kansas system to pay to those out of work.